 - he/she did so knowingly, or with knowledge of the unlawful restraint.1

-For purposes of this section, “restrain” means that a defendant restricted a person’s movements in a manner that substantially interfered with that person’s liberty.
-The restraint can be imposed by either moving the victim from one place to another or by confining the victim.
+For this section, “restrain” means that a defendant restricted a person’s movements in a manner that substantially interfered with that person’s liberty.
+The restraint can be imposed by moving the victim from one place to another or confining the victim.
 Additionally, the restraint must be done without consent and without legal authority.2

 Note that restraint is without consent if it is accomplished by:

 - physical force, serious physical injury, intimidation, or deception, or